epistulae/Interactive-Lab-Hub/Final Project/README.md

 ## Reflection

-Roughly estimating wattage for LED power consumption wasn't the best idea.
+Handwaving how much power the LEDs consumed at different colors wasn't the best idea.
 Zenith currently uses a 5V 15A power supply for a max 75W power.
-The website suggested 5V 20A but the ones I saw on Amazon were too bulky so I opted for slightly less.
+The website suggested 5V 20A, but the ones I saw on Amazon were too bulky so I opted for slightly less.
 On the other hand, this was sort of a happy accident, because I get lovely gradients without manually programming them in.